-Shelton View Elementary School is a public elementary school in Bothell.
+Shelton View Elementary School is a public middle school in Bothell.
 The principal of Shelton View Elementary School is Bob Jones.
-454 students attend Shelton View Elementary School and identify as Multiracial; White, non-Hispanic; and Asian.
-19% of the 454 students here are paying reduced lunch prices.
+464 children attend Shelton View Elementary School and identify primarily as Multiracial; White, non-Hispanic; and Asian/Pacific Islander.
+16% of the 464 students here get reduced lunch prices.
 The ratio of students to teachers at Shelton View Elementary School is 20:1.
-Frank Love Elementary School is one of the nearest elementary schools.
+Kenmore Junior High School is one of the nearest middle schools.

 - Cross country